app-inno-collab/gh-actions-demo-env-secrets/README.md

 # :rocket: Environments and secrets

-Demo repository for using Environments and Secrets in workflows
+Demo repository for using Environments and Secrets in workflows:

 - :exclamation: **This is a template repository**
 - :exclamation: **This demo contains GHEC/GHES-specific features**